kangli914/pycharm/README.md

 - Python Data structure

  1. List is a collection which is ordered and changeable.
 Allows duplicate members. []
  2. Tuple is a collection which is ordered and unchangeable.
-Allows duplicate members. ()
+Allows duplicate members. () - think of tuple like turle ()

  note:
  Tuple is generally used when you want to pass a dataset which you don't want to other subfunction to modify or you are not sure if sub-function will/will not modify so you want to enfore the rule of no change to the dataset

  3. Set is a collection which is unordered and unindexed.
-No duplicate members. \{}
+No duplicate/unique members. \{}. think of Set {} like the Dictionary{}  without values as key in dict are unique.
+Set use to elimite the duplicates.
  4. Dictionary is a collection which is unordered, changeable and indexed.
 No duplicate members.
  5. Pthon sequences: strings, lists and tuple